 - Piri Piri Skewered Shrimp with citrus-scented couscous

-So I already mentioned the issue with the missing barbecue sauce and timing of the other dishes above, but the overall effect was that the shrimp skewer sat for a while and ended up being overcooked and dry.
-The couscous also had good flavor but was dry – not nearly as good as this homemade orange-scented couscous I make all the time!
+Our shrimp skewer sat for a while and ended up being overcooked and dry.
+The couscous also had good flavor but was dry – not nearly as good as the homemade orange-scented couscous I make all the time!
 This again may have just been first day execution issues, so I highly recommend trying the shrimp if you’re a shrimp fan.

 You’re welcome to read this entire thing but after trying two of the three dishes in Germany, I’d say this is one country you can skip altogether unless you’re going for the free cheesecake.
 There’s much better food elsewhere.

 - Schinkennudeln – Pasta gratin with ham, onions, and cheese (KC)